daniel-maxwell/YouTube-Clone/README.md

 When a video is uploaded, a message is published to a Cloud Pub/Sub topic.
 This creates a durability layer for video upload events and processing of videos asynchronously.

 ## Video Processing Workers (Cloud Run)
-When a video upload event is published, a video processing worker receives a message from Pub/Sub and transcode the video.
+When a video upload event is published, a video processing worker receives a message from Pub/Sub and transcodes the video.
 Transcoding uses ffmpeg, which is a popular open source tool for video processing, widely used in industry (including at YouTube).

 The nature of video processing can lead to inconsistent workloads, so a Cloud Run is used to scale up and down as needed.
 Processed videos is uploaded back to Cloud Storage.